bashbaugh/old-personal-site/_posts/2018-08-09-Why-Jekyll-is-so-great.md

 titletag: "Static Site Generators"
 image: "/img/post-images/html_t_code.jpg"

+postdescription: "In this post I explain what a static site generator is and talk about their benefits.
+Is a static site generator right for you???"

 description: "What is a static site generator?
 What are the benefits of using a static site generator?
 Learn how static site generators work and why you should use one.
 Also, learn how to use the jekyll ssg with github pages."

 keywords: "static site generator, static site generators, ssg, why use a static site generator, what is a static site generator, github pages, what is github pages, static website, static site generators review, static, jekyll, blog, static site generators 2017, static site generators 2016, static site generators 2018"